CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Stable Marriage/README.md

 ## Conclusion
 For each woman, we can create **inverse** of preference list of men.
 This would mean that n would end up proposing to n women (where n is the size of the set of men and women).
 The best case would be if each man only had to propose once, or n times, and the worst case would be if each man had to propose n times, or n<sup>2</sup>.

-Upon termination - due to the fact that a single man prooposes to a woman he has not yet proposed to - every man is engaged.
+Upon termination - due to the fact that a single man proposes to a woman he has not yet proposed to - every man is engaged.
 This is due to the fact that once a woman is engaged, she remains engaged, and only switches engagements to men she prefers more.
 Thus at the end every woman is engaged to some man.